 From week 16 of your pregnancy your breasts will have been getting ready to produce milk so they may be large and feel hard and sore.
-Between 1 to 4 days after the birth, some women's breasts are engorged and leak milk.
+Some women's breasts are engorged and leak milk 1 to 4 days after the birth.
 Engorgement means there is more milk being produced than is being discharged.
-This can be uncomfortable, painful and for many women, very distressing.
+This can be uncomfortable, painful and, for many women, very distressing.

-- supporting your breasts with a firm bra and handling them very gently
+- support your breasts with a firm bra and handle them gently

-- using breast pads inside your bra and changing these when they become wet
+- use breast pads inside your bra and change these when they become wet

-- putting cold or gel packs on your breasts
+- put cold or gel packs on your breasts

-- putting cold, clean cabbage leaves inside your bra, changing them every 2 hours
+- put cold, clean cabbage leaves inside your bra, changing them every 2 hours

-- lying on your side or back and supporting your breasts with pillows
+- lie on your side or back and support your breasts with pillows

-- asking your doctor about using a mild pain reliever
+- ask your doctor about using a mild pain reliever

-- expressing a small amount of milk (it's best not to express very much or this will stimulate more milk production)
+- express a small amount of milk (it's best not to express very much or this will stimulate more milk production)